 Sunday mornings she went to church, no matter what.
 She had stopped inviting him years ago.
-A few weeks ago she had stopped praying for him too, when she arrived home early and couldn’t find him.
+A few weeks ago she had stopped praying for him too, when she arrived home early due to a headache and couldn’t find him.
 Dessy checked the garage, his car was there, worry tickled at her senses, where was he?
-She sneaked across to her neighbor Mrs Denning.
+She wandered across to her neighbor to ask if she had seen him.
 Mrs Denning was a widow and attractive.
 Dessy would never invite her over as a single woman but Dave was friendly with her.

-Kicking off her shoes she crept up to the bedroom window, the curtain was open just a crack.
-Shocked she realized that what she could see was a naked ass that she recognized moving up and down on the bed.
+Hearing a groan, she kicked off her shoes and crept up to the bedroom window, the curtain was open just a crack.
+Shocked she realized that what she could see was a naked ass, that she recognized moving up and down on the bed.
 Mrs Denning’s rapturous face stared up at Dave.
 “Son of a ….”
 She couldn’t finish, having just come from church.

-Dessy got home, had a shower and decided what to do about Dave.
+Dessy went home, had a shower and decided what to do about Dave.

-Years later and she was watching his ass through a window.
+Years later and she thought about his bucking ass showing through the window.
 It made her furious.
 She made tea and got back into bed.
 When Dave got home he was surprised to see her back early.
-He gave some mumbled excuse about going for a walk – A WALK! – and deposited his cheating self into his chair.
+He gave some mumbled excuse about going for a walk – A WALK! – and deposited his cheating butt into his chair.

 Dessy didn’t get up to make lunch and heard him moving around the kitchen, clattering plates and cutlery.
 She was hungry too and waited but of course Dave just made himself something to eat which infuriated the hell out of her.
 It was the last straw and her revenge started to take shape.